Flow-induced bending response rheometer to measure viscoelastic bending of microrods

 We record fiber deflection $\delta$ using a bright field inverted microscope (Leica DMIL) at either $10\times$ or $20\times$ magnification, at a spatial resolution of 0.77 and 1.53 pixels/$\mu$m respectively.
 The microfluidic alginate rods are imaged using fluorescent microscopy, as they contain a fluorescein labeled alginate.
 The timestamp from each video frame is matched to the corresponding flow rate data to determine the deflection $\delta$ and flow rate $Q$ for each frame.

-Each video frame is analyzed to determine the position of the rod or fiber edge using the steps indicated in Figure \ref{fig:VidAnalysis}.
+Each video frame is analyzed to determine the position of the rod or fiber edge using the steps indicated briefly in Figure \ref{fig:VidAnalysis} and in more detail in Figure \ref{fig:SIVidAnalysis}.
 First, images are cropped to focus on the rod edge positioned in the center of the capillary where we expect the most deflection.
-The grayscale images are then binarized.
-For samples that are transparent or for which binarization does not reveal the rod edge, Python Skimage filters (Sobel or Sato) are used to illuminate the edges before binarization \cite{van_der_walt_scikit-image_2014}.
+When samples are fluorescent, fiber edges are easily identified.
+For non-fluorescent samples, grayscale images are binarized.
+For samples that are transparent or for which binarization alone does not reveal the rod edge, we use image filters provided in the scikit-image package in Python.
+Of the options within the package, the Sato or Sobel filters provide the cleanest results to illuminate the edges before binarization.
+The Sato filter, in particular, is designed to measure tubes, ridges, or wrinkles, and is most successful across our samples \cite{van_der_walt_scikit-image_2014}.
 Having successfully isolated the rod edges, we find all contours in the image and sort them by $x$-position to determine the right and left edges of the rod.